 Benito Lopez def.
 Oscar Ramirez via UD (30-27, 30-27, 29-28)

-Tags: Bellator 115 Bellator MMA Benito Lopez Cheick Kongo Featured Freddie Aquitania Herman Terrado James Terry Jason Powell Johnny Cisneros Josh Appelt Justin Baesman Kelly Anundson Mikkel Parlo MMA Oscar Ramirez Popular Rick Reeves Sinjen Smith Vitaly Minakov Volkan Oezdemir
+Tags: Bellator 115 Bellator MMA Benito Lopez Cheick Kongo Freddie Aquitania Herman Terrado James Terry Jason Powell Johnny Cisneros Josh Appelt Justin Baesman Kelly Anundson Mikkel Parlo MMA Oscar Ramirez Rick Reeves Sinjen Smith Vitaly Minakov Volkan Oezdemir